linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/An Introduction to Futures Trading and Hedging Using Futures.md

 If, via the marking to market process, the margin account falls below the maintenance margin level, then investors are required to top the margin account up to the initial margin level.
 The amount of cash paid is referred to as variation margin.

 Each corn contract is for 5,000 bushels, which at 350 cents per bushel equates to  \$17,500.
-With initial margin set at\$ 850, for speculators, this makes the initial margin equal to about 5\%, which makes speculation using futures extremely attractive.
+With initial margin set at \$850, for speculators, this makes the initial margin equal to about 5\%, which makes speculation using futures extremely attractive.

 # Example

 Assume you are a speculator and on 2 October 2017 you go long (i.e. buy) ten December 2017 gold futures contracts at an opening price of  \$1,275.8 per troy ounce.
 Each contract has a face value of 100 troy ounces.
-There is an initial margin of\$ 4,900 per contract.
+There is an initial margin of \$4,900 per contract.

 Over the next few days the settlement prices are: